Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 We note that the level counting is consistent with the expectations from a theory of non-interacting pions and rho mesons.
 The ground state corresponds to a rho and a pion, each at rest, while the first two excited states correspond to the same configuration with one unit of back-to-back momentum.
 The third excited state corresponds to three pions, two of which carry one unit of back-to-back momentum.
 We represent this in Fig.~\ref{fig:spec} by plotting in grey the appropriate functions, given by summing individual particle energies for the relevant momenta.
 In addition to the pion mass, here we require a choice for our hypothetical non-interacting $\rho$.
 We set its mass to $ 2.184 m_\pi$, which is the central value of the Breit-Wigner mass, determined from an analysis of the two-particle spectrum of this system in Ref.~\cite{Dudek:2012xn}.
 We now go beyond this simple counting to a detailed analysis of the interacting theory implied by this spectrum.

-\emph{ \bf Spectrum analysis:} All formalisms connecting finite-volume spectra to infinite-volume three-hadron scattering to date relate the spectrum to functions that describe the short-distance dynamics, denoted in the formalism that we use here as K matrices, that are known to have exponentially suppressed volume effects and are real in the kinematic region considered.
-The $\pi\pi\pi$ quantization condition in the $I_3=2$ channel can be written as a determinant condition over all degrees of freedom that are not fixed by the system's energy~\cite{Hansen:2020zhy}
+\emph{ \bf Spectrum analysis:} All formalisms available to date that connect finite-volume spectra to infinite-volume three-hadron scattering, first relate the spectrum to intermediate functions that describe the short-distance dynamics, denoted in the formalism that we use here as K matrices.
+These are known to have exponentially suppressed volume effects that we neglect, and are real and smooth in the kinematic region considered.